To My Co-Parent:

-I thought my heart was going to stop when I heard our five-year-old daughter tell a friend she wished you lived with us.
+I thought my heart was going to stop when I heard our 5-year-old daughter tell a friend she wished you lived with us.
 I’m not sure if she heard my audible gasp, or she simply turned to me to see if this was a viable wish.
-But as soon as the words fell out of her mouth she turned toward my direction.
-Somewhere on my face she must have found a suitable response, because before I could say anything, she told her friend, “But that can’t happen, and I’m not sure why.”
+But as soon as the words fell out of her mouth, she turned toward my direction.
+Somewhere on my face she must have found a suitable response because before I could say anything, she told her friend, “But that can’t happen, and I’m not sure why.”

 Unpacking these layers is like sorting through an attic filled with stuff you stored away in the midst of an emotional frenzy.
 It’s messy and easy to see that things have been mislabeled.
 Years later, I recognize them more clearly.

-Now, six years later, if I was asked those same questions I would respond slightly differently.
-I would affirm that I still don’t regret leaving you, but I would provide a more comprehensive answer for the why.
+Now, six years later, if I were asked those same questions, I would respond slightly differently.
+I would affirm that I still don’t regret leaving, but I would provide a more comprehensive answer for the why.
 I would say that it’s hard to love a man fully when he doesn’t have a full understanding of his love for his mother.
 I would continue to share my newly revealed truth and say it’s even harder for a woman to love a man that she can never truly see.
-I would explain your complicated relationship with your mother–it’s almost as if you love her for being a strong single mom, yet blame her for being the reason your dad was absent.
-That love infused with resentment often looked like anger.
-Anger that was directed toward your mother.
-That anger, which grew too large to only hit one target, often wounded me too.
-That anger was the force behind words like “black women always drive their men away.”
+I would explain your complicated relationship with your mother–it’s almost as if you love her for being a strong single mom, yet you blame her for being the reason your dad was absent.
+That love infused with resentment often looked like anger—that was directed toward your mother.
+That anger, which grew too large to only hit one target, often wounded me, too.
+That anger was the force behind words like, “Black women always drive their men away.”

 It took me a long time to recognize your anger.
 My vision was too clouded by preconceived ideas of what a man should be.
 I could never see the man I was with.
 I saw everything that was missing based on a donated perspective of what I thought a man should be, and I evaluated you based on the man my stepfather was.

-And all of my nagging, and all of your yelling, couldn’t put Shanita and Prep back together again.
+And all my nagging and all your yelling, couldn’t put Shanita and Prep back together again.

 I have a greater understanding of how the baggage two people carry with them can destroy a relationship.
 This understanding will shape how I answer our daughter’s questions in the future.
 If she asks as an adult, I will unpack it for her.
 But as a child, my response will be, “It’s complicated, but we both love you.”